FagnerMartinsBrack/str-replace/README.md

 # String Replace

-Replace String using a fluent interface.
+Replace Strings like a boss.

 ## Why?